Biloxi Lighthouse: In popular culture

 The lighthouse was featured on Mississippi's automobile license plates from October 2007 to October 2012.
 A press release from the Mississippi State Tax Commission, which designed and issued the plates, acknowledged the Light as "a building of historical importance" that "has long been recognized as a landmark of the Mississippi Gulf Coast".

 Throughout its history, the lighthouse has survived a score of hurricanes, including the great storms of 1947 and 1969.
 On August 29, 2005, it stood against the wind and storm surge of Katrina.
 Inside the lighthouse, blue lines were painted on the wall to mark historic storm surges above 'mean sea level' (msl).
 Hurricanes of 1855 and 1906 reached 14.0 feet above msl, a 1909 hurricane crested at 15.0 feet msl, and Hurricane Camille's record of 17.5 feet was broken by Hurricane Katrina, which crested at 21.5 feet msl.

-Tourism

-The Biloxi Lighthouse is a beacon of welcome, caution, and hope to the Mississippi Sound.
-It is a symbol of survival, a storm veteran, a history maker, an integral part of the Biloxi Community and arguably, Biloxi itself.
-As a tourist attraction, and for tourists, though, the lighthouse is synonymous with more stories and photographs than actual experiences or visits.
-The language that makes this lighthouse famous is most often feminine, heroic and very site-specific.
-But the Biloxi Lighthouse, whose photograph is mass-produced, offers a tour that has been closed for the majority of its existence, and today, remains detached, respectfully set apart, and admirably independent from its city and its fans.

-A crafted brochure and 12-minute video on the Biloxi city website provide a detailed history of the Lighthouse.
-What can be gathered from these advertisements is a deep sense of ownership.
-Twice, the narrator of the video, local resident Mary Ann Mobley, states that the lighthouse "lights the night, every night, with a flashing signal that spells Biloxi" and that "seen from the water, this flashing pattern means but one thing, and that is Biloxi."
-She calls the Light an "inseparable" part of the community.
-However, as Mitchell Schwarzer explains in his article Architecture and Mass Tourism, "The representation of a place, the images created for marketing, the vivid videos and persuasive prose of advertising texts, can be selective and creative as the marketer can make them—a reality check comes only after arrival."